 - Sec.
 23.12. (a) The General Assembly finds, in consultation with the Governor, that it is essential to begin to develop comprehensive programs that provide high quality early childhood education and development services locally for children and their families.
 The General Assembly also finds that it is equally essential that these programs be developed in a manner that will provide both quality assurance and performance-based accountability to the children, their families, their communities, and the State. - The Department of Human Resources shall develop and implement a performance-based evaluation system to evaluate the Early Childhood Education and Development Initiatives authorized by Part 10B of Article 3 of Chapter 143B of the General Statutes, if enacted.
-The Department shall design this system: - To incorporate the elements of a formative evaluation, including process and efficiency studies, and of a summative evaluation, including outcome and effectiveness studies, in order to: - Provide information to the Department and to the General Assembly on how to improve and refine the Programs; - Enable the Department and the General Assembly to assess the b. overall quality and impact of the existing Programs and any future ones; and currently receiving these funds.
+The Department shall design this system: - To incorporate the elements of a formative evaluation, including process and efficiency studies, and of a summative evaluation, including outcome and effectiveness studies, in order to: - a.
+Provide information to the Department and to the General Assembly on how to improve and refine the Programs; - Enable the Department and the General Assembly to assess the b. overall quality and impact of the existing Programs and any future ones; and - c.
+Enable the Department and the General Assembly to determine whether to make the Early Childhood Education Development Initiatives statewide: - To focus the Programs, as they develop and continue, on quality (2) assurance, by making quality a central and ongoing priority and to ensure that quality improvement efforts address outcomes, such as functions and processes, rather than persons, specific details, or paperwork; - To use reliable statistical methods to measure performance of processes, (3) functions, efforts, and outcomes, which methods shall allow adequate tracking of children and families through the program and into the school system, in order to provide a real, objective measure of the outcome of the Programs; and - (4) To provide a detailed fiscal analysis of the use to which State funds for these Programs are put.